thaju-cse/ETL-PYTHON-POSTGRES-LINUX/readme.md

 ## Overview
-This project demonstrates API based data extracting in JSON file format, basic transformations like removing white spaces, upper case to lower case then stored in a csv file finally stored in a database and everuthing done by using python.
+This project demonstrates API based data extracting in JSON file format, basic transformations like removing white spaces, upper case to lower case then stored in a csv file finally stored in a database and everything done by using python.

 ---